swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     var type: FileType { get }
 }

-/// Provides information about a the type of a file.
+/// Provides information about the type of a file.
 Any future cases will
 /// use availability annotations to make sure existing plugins still work
 /// until they increase their required tools version. enum FileType {